moorepants/eme134/content/pages/lab-01.rst

      - [5 pts] Needs improvement
      - [0 pts] Does not meet expectations
    * - Functions
-     - [20] All 4 functions (1 state derivative, 2 inputs, 1 output) are
+     - Both functions (1 state derivative & 1 output) are present and take
-       present and take correct inputs and produce the expected outputs.
+       correct inputs and produce the expected outputs.
-     - [10] Most functions are present and mostly take correct inputs and produce the expected outputs
+     - One or two functions are present and mostly take correct inputs and produce the expected outputs
-     - [0] No functions are present.
+     - No functions are present or not working at all.
-   * - Main Script (10 points)
+   * - Main Script
-     - [10] Constant parameters only defined once in main script(s);
+     - Constant parameters only defined once in main script(s);
        Integration produces the correct state, input, and output trajectories;
-       Good choices in number of time steps and resolution are chosen
+       Good choices in number of time steps and resolution are chosen and justified.
-     - [5] Parameters are defined in multiple places; Integration produces some correct state, input, and output trajectories; Poor choices in number of time steps and resolution are chosen
+     - Parameters are defined in multiple places; Integration produces some correct state, input, and output trajectories; Poor choices in number of time steps and resolution are chosen
-     - [0] Constants defined redundantly; Integration produces incorrect trajectories; Poor choices in time duration and steps
+     - Constants defined redundantly; Integration produces incorrect trajectories; Poor choices in time duration and steps
-   * - Explanations (10 points)
+   * - Explanations
-     - [10] Explanation of no damping is correct and well explained;
-       Explanation of second road input behavior correctly describes results;
-       Plots of appropriate variables are used in the explanations
+     - Explanation of two simulation comparisons are correct and well explained; Plots of appropriate variables are used in the explanations
-     - [5] Explanation of no damping is somewhat correct and reasonably explained; Explanation of second road input behavior somewhat correctly describes results; Plots of appropriate variables are used in the explanations, but some are missing
+     - Explanation of two simulation comparisons is somewhat correct and reasonably explained; Plots of appropriate variables are used in the explanations, but some are missing
-     - [0] Explanation of no damping is incorrect and poorly explained;
+     - Explanation of two simulations are incorrect and poorly explained; Plots are missing
-       Explanation of second road input behavior incorrectly describes results
-   * - Report and Code Formatting (10 points)
+   * - Report and Code Formatting
-     - [10] All axes labeled with units, legible font sizes, informative captions; Functions are documented with docstrings which fully explain the inputs and outputs; Professional, very legible, quality writing; All report format requirements met
+     - All axes labeled with units, legible font sizes, informative captions;
+       Functions are documented with docstrings which fully explain the inputs and outputs; Professional, very legible, quality writing; All report format requirements met
-     - [5] Some axes labeled with units, mostly legible font sizes, less-than-informative captions; Functions have docstrings but the inputs and outputs are not fully explained; Semi-professional, somewhat legible, writing needs improvement; Most report format requirements met
+     - Some axes labeled with units, mostly legible font sizes, less-than-informative captions; Functions have docstrings but the inputs and outputs are not fully explained; Semi-professional, somewhat legible, writing needs improvement; Most report format requirements met
-     - [0] Axes do not have labels, legible font sizes, or informative captions; Functions do not have docstrings; Report is not professionally written and formatted; Report format requirements are not met
+     - Axes do not have labels, legible font sizes, or informative captions;
+       Functions do not have docstrings; Report is not professionally written and formatted; Report format requirements are not met
    * - Contributions
      - Clear that all team members have made equitable contributions.
-     - Need to improve balance of contributions.
+     - Not clear that contributions were equitable and you need to improve balance of contributions.
      - No indication of equitable contributions.